liofal/nixos/README.md

         *   `make vault-decrypt`: Run the decryption interactively.
         *   `make vault-shell`: Open an interactive shell in the tool's Nix environment.

+*   **GPG Key Initialization (`gpg-init`)**
+    *   Purpose: Generates a new GPG key pair and initializes the `tools/vault-gpg-unseal/gnupg/` directory with the necessary GPG files (private key, public key, trustdb).
+This prepares the environment for the `vault-decrypt` and `vault-shell` tools.
+It also exports the armored public key for use in encrypting Vault keys.
+    *   Requires: No specific setup required, as it creates the keys.
+    *   Commands:
+        *   `make gpg-init`: Run the interactive key generation process.
+You will be prompted for user details and a passphrase.
+    *   Output: Populates `tools/vault-gpg-unseal/gnupg/` and exports the armored public key to `tools/vault-gpg-unseal/vault_encrypt_pubkey.asc`.

 *   **PostScript to PDF (`ps-to-pdf`)**
     *   Purpose: Converts all `.ps` files found in `tools/ps-to-pdf/data/` to `.pdf` files in the same directory.
     *   Requires: User must create the `tools/ps-to-pdf/data/` directory and place input `.ps` files there.